brittanyrw/emojibops/README.md

 ## Card Overview

-On the website, each `Emoji Card` displays 1) images of the emojis, 2) a hint icon that will show the year the song was released (when the user hovers and 3) the name of the song and the artist name (which appears when the user clicks on a card).
+On the website, each `Emoji Card` displays 1) images of the emojis, 2) a hint icon that will show the year the song was released (when the user hovers) and 3) the name of the song, the artist name and a link to the music video (which appears when the user clicks on a card).

 ![Screenshot of emoji cards](readme/emojibops-card.png)